-ICTC WIL DIGITAL CAREER READY PROGRAM VENTURE FOR CANADA TALENT OPPORTUNITIES PROGRAM (TOP) MAGNET BIOTALENT Applicable Student Group includes, but is not limi ited to Co-op Programs Domestic or International Student Eligible Domestic Company Eligibility (see websites for additional eligibility requirements) Registered business or non-profit in Canada and post-secondary institutions.
-Registered Canadian tech and non-tech businesses and post-secondary institutions.
+ICTC WIL DIGITAL CAREER READY PROGRAM VENTURE FOR CANADA TALENT_OPPORTUNITIES PROGRAM (TOP) MAGNET BIOTALENT Applicable Student Group includes, but is not limited to Co-op Programs Domestic or International Student Eligible Domestic Company Eligibility (see websites for additional eligibility requirements) Registered business or non-profit in Canada.
+Registered Canadian tech and non-tech businesses.
 SME, start-up, social enterprise, non-profit or charity with <500 employees.
-Registered Canadian tech and non-tech businesses and post-secondary institutions.
+Registered Canadian tech and non-tech businesses.
 Registered Canadian business or not-for-profit.
-Registered business or non-profit in Canada's bio-economy and post-secondary institutions.
+Registered business or non-profit in Canada's bio-economy.
 Type of Role IT or a digital-tech related position, including business development, digital marketing or technical sales.
 Must be tech-immersive.
 Any STEAM opportunity.
 (Science, Technology, Engineering, Arts, Mathematics) Any STEAM opportunity.
 (Science, Technology, Engineering, Arts, Mathematics) Any STEAM opportunity.
 (Science, Technology, Engineering, Arts, Mathematics) Must have a biotechnology focus or the employer needs to have a biotechnology focus.
 Funding Available 50% of the student's salary, up to \$5,000.
 For students from underrepresented groups, 70% of the student's salary, up to \$7,000 Upfront Funding Upfront funding may be available to SMEs.
 Duration 12-16 weeks Funding Type Federal Stacking Yes, with other non-federal funders (provincial or private) Application Approval Time Eligibility pre-approval 1 - 2 weeks.
 Full approval can take up to 2 months after pre-approval.
 Funding Approved Before Securing a Student Funder dependent, subject to change - see company websites for more details.